jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 ## You're looking for an employee, not a freelancer

 While there's nothing wrong with freelancers or companies that employ them, I'm not a freelancer, and prefer the certainty of a regular job.

-## Your job has a sensible overtime policy
+## Your job very rarely requires working overtime

 As much as I like programming, I like seeing my family even more.
-I will refuse to work any form of structural overtime (i.e. so called "death marches" to meet a deadline).
-Incidental overtime usually isn't a problem, but I will expected to be compensated for it (in extra vacation hours, preferably).
+My current job almost never requires me to work overtime (fewer than once a year).

 Mandatory evening knowledge sharing sessions are a no-go for me, and if you're one of those employers who doesn't strictly require attendance but still lets the attendance record affect performance reviews then you're a dick and I don't want to work for you.

+## Developers are never on call

+If your system is so fragile that you need developers to be on call then I'm not touching it.

+### But we pay extra for standby duty!

+Money is worth less to me than time.
+And I can't buy back the sleep I lose when your misconfigured notification system calls me in the middle of the night.

 ## I can work from home every now and then